-b. to successfully complete all academic work necessary for the degree and Senior Comprehensive Exams by Monday noon preceding Commencement, as verified by the Registrar;
+b. to complete all academic work necessary for the degree by Monday noon preceding Commencement, as verified by the Registrar;

-c. to clear all financial obligations to the College by Monday noon preceding Commencement or make satisfactory alternative arrangements with the Director of Student Accounts;
+c. to clear all financial obligations to the College by Monday noon preceding Commencement or make satisfactory alternative arrangements with the College Comptroller;